 - An optional Lower School strings program, through which students take weekly violin, viola or cello lessons and participate in performances throughout the year.

 In general music classes, students participate in singing, playing instruments, creative movement, and rhythmic or dramatic speech and play.
 Instructors elicit and guide the creative impulses inherent in each child through collaborative projects with partners or groups.
 Curriculum also fosters individual skill development, enabling each child to become an independent music-maker.

 Kindergarten students may playfully explore musical elements with their voices, instruments and movement.
 First graders may perform rhythmic speech compositions, while second graders accompany a singing game with xylophones.
 Third graders may improvise vocal or instrumental melodies, while fourth graders rehearse recorder ensembles, and fifth graders create accompaniments for the annual fifth grade play.

 Kindergarteners attend general music classes twice weekly.
 Second through fourth grade students meet for three music classes per week.
 Fifth graders meet for two periods of general music and one period of choir per week.

-Blake offers optional string instruction on violin, viola and cello for students in Pre-K to fifth grade at no additional cost beyond standard tuition.
+Blake offers optional string instruction on violin, viola and cello for students in Kindergarten to fifth grade at no additional cost beyond standard tuition.
 Families supply instruments, books and other materials.

 The Essential Elements methodology helps students in grades 2 through 5 to read music with fluency, while the Suzuki repertoire sharpens skills in all grades.
 Students experience a variety of genres such as fiddle, mariachi, jazz and world music.

 Students are grouped for age and ability for weekly lessons of 30 minutes.
-Adults are welcome to attend lessons for grades 1 through 5 and required to attend for Pre-K and Kindergarten lessons.
+Adults are welcome to attend lessons for grades 1 through 5 and required to attend for Kindergarten lessons.

 Communicating Through Music: Grades 6 Through 8